samuel-badman/ay250-homework-badman/badman_hw_6/readme.md

 To make the feature rextraction run again, in line [18], change reprocess = False to reprocess = True The feature extraction runs in parallel using mp.Pool, and on my computer takes around 3 minutes to run.
+To ensure this works, you need to have the 50_categories/ image directory located in the current working directory of the notebook.